 In New Jersey, parents can submit proposed agreements about how to share their parenting time, as long as the child's best interests are met.
 Courts usually require parents who disagree about this plan to attend mediation provided by the court system to assist them in resolving their differences about child custody and visitation.
 Sometimes, when the disagreements involve great volatility or the court perceives that a child may be presently suffering from this process and may be mentally or emotionally harmed by a divisive, heated custody battle, it is necessary to appoint an attorney who can investigate and represent the child's best interests (known as a guardian ad-litem).
 Parents usually have to pay for this attorney, and it is best if parents come together to try to resolve any issues involving the custody of their children.
 Unlike the division of assets, or the determination of support amounts in a divorce, no price can be placed on the safety and welfare of one’s children.
 Most parents are extremely passionate and protective of their children, as they should be.
 An experienced attorney with knowledge of the law involving child custody and custody evaluations is critical to protect your child’s best interest, and to try and calm what proves to be an otherwise volatile, protracted, invasive and costly endeavor with far reaching consequences on a child’s future.

 Custody and parenting time arrangements will also affect a child support obligation.
-When a child spends 28% or more overnights (more than 105 nights per year) with a non-custodial parent, the non-custodial parent's child support payments must now be calculated by using the Shared Parenting Guidelines instead of the Sole Parenting Guidelines (the terms “shared parenting” and “sole parenting” under the New Jersey Child Support Guidelines are different than when used in defining legal and residential custody!).Explore Your Options During Divorce with an Old Bridge Attorney
+When a child spends 28% or more overnights (more than 105 nights per year) with a non-custodial parent, the non-custodial parent's child support payments must now be calculated by using the Shared Parenting Guidelines instead of the Sole Parenting Guidelines (the terms “shared parenting” and “sole parenting” under the New Jersey Child Support Guidelines are different than when used in defining legal and residential custody!).Explore Your Options with a Family Law Attorney in Old Bridge

 At Goldstein Law Group, our experienced child custody lawyers understand the challenges that residents of Old Bridge can face when making these complicated arrangements.
 Our attorneys can help you advocate for the best interests of your child during divorce or seek to modify a custody order, or child support order after the divorce.
-Contact us at 732-967-6777 or via our online form.
+Contact our Old Bridge family law lawyers at 732-967-6777 or via our online form.
 We have counseled clients throughout Monmouth and Middlesex Counties.